gyunamister/caption_generation_with_KG/README.md

 6. python train.py
 	This trains suggested model.
 	Be aware that line #240 in core/model.py is commented.
-7. run jupyter notebook and open evaluate_model-12.ipynb (to evalutate baseline model) Be aware that line #240 in core/model.py is uncommented.
+7. run jupyter notebook and open evaluate_model-12.ipynb (to evalutate suggested model) Be aware that line #240 in core/model.py is uncommented.